 Despite the pattern pieces and seam allowances being the correct size, the lining was really baggy.
 A couple of people reported the same problem with this pattern, so I wonder if the drop shoulder causes it to droop?
 I couldn't face turning the coat the wrong way out again or performing major surgery, so I pulled the lining down 1cm onto the inside hem, and slip stitched it in place.
 It's still a little "droopy" but it looks much better.
 Hopefully I can still move freely without ripping my lining!

 This is the longest I've ever spent on a project: I started cutting it out at the end of December and didn't finish until the first week of February.
 I really didn't enjoy the process and kept putting it off, but I banned myself from starting a new project until I'd finished it!
-I saved my Knit and Destroy tape measure scarf to wear with it, which was a great incentive to finally knuckle down!
+I saved my Knit and Destroy tape measure scarf (see first photo) to wear with it, which was a great incentive to finally knuckle down!

 It's not perfect but I'm enormously proud of my Silvia.
 I couldn't resist finishing it off with some of my favourite pin designs: